-- Services are offered at our Main Campus, 3011 Baltimore Ave, Kansas City, MO. - Day treatment services are between 9 AM 4 PM with drop off and pick-up 20 minutes before or after your scheduled start and end time.
+- Services are offered at our Main Campus, 3011 Baltimore Ave, Kansas City, MO. - Day treatment services are between 9 AM 4 PM with drop off and pick-up 20 minutes before or after the scheduled start and end time.
 Day program services are offered Monday through Friday. - Outpatient services are offered between 7:30 AM -- 6 PM, Monday through Thursday and 7:30 - 4 PM on Friday. - Services are determined based on medical need.
 Frequency of service is determined by evaluation, physician recommendation, and ability to access services.
-Frequency of services will be discussed and determined after the evaluation.
+Frequency of services will be discussed after evaluation.